titpetric/docker-chaos-monkey/README.md

 ## Creating a disposable service

-Creating a disposable service is as simple as adding a label `role=disposable`; In case you would like to override this, you can set the `DOCKER_LABEL` environment variable to `name=value`.
+Creating a disposable service is as simple as adding a label `role=disposable`.

 For example: